-Jacob and Esau were meant to work together in carrying on the divine mission started by their grandfather Abraham.
-Jacob was blessed with extra intellect and spirituality, while Esau was blessed with extra physical strength and ambition.
-Jacob would have acted as the peaceful teacher, while Esau would defeat any remaining evil in battle.
+Jacob and Esau were meant to take this to the next level.
+Thus, Jacob was blessed with extra intellect, wit, and spirituality, while Esau was blessed with extra strength, physical abilities, and ambition.
+In an ideal world, Jacob would have acted as the peaceful teacher, while Esau would defeat any remaining evil in battle.
 As partners, they would have been unstoppable in bringing light, morality, and a new God-consciousness to the world.

 Right after receiving Esau’s blessings, Jacob was told that his brother was out to get him.
 The soft Jacob immediately fled the Holy Land, as far away from his brother as he could.
 This was true to his character as a docile man, “sitting in tents”.
-But this was not what a holy warrior should do.
+But this was clearly not what a holy warrior would do.

 At this point, Jacob hears that Laban is not very pleased with Jacob, and Jacob fears for himself and his family once again.
 As he did twenty years earlier, he decides to flee.
-While Laban was away shearing his sheep, Jacob takes the opportunity to run away, taking the whole family with him.
+While Laban was away shearing his sheep, Jacob takes the opportunity to run, taking the whole family with him.
 It appears that Jacob fails the test yet again, and is unable to confront his evil enemies.

 Ten days later, Laban and his men find Jacob, and everything begins to change.
 Laban waltzes in to Jacob’s camp and begins threatening his son-in-law as he’d always done in the past.
-But this time, Jacob has had enough, and realizes he can’t run away anymore.
+But this time Jacob has had enough, and realizes he can’t run away anymore.
 “And Jacob was angered, and battled with Laban” (Genesis 31:36).
 Jacob succeeds, and Laban seeks a peace treaty (v.
 44).
 The two make a pact and part ways, never to see each other again.
 Jacob is becoming a fighter.

 Jacob vs. Israel

-This sets up parashat Vayishlach, where Jacob has to face off with Esau, twenty years after running away from him.
-The night before, Jacob goes off on his own and is confronted by a mysterious figure (See ‘The Surprising Identity of Jacob’s Angel’ in Garments of Light).
+This sets up parashat Vayishlach, where Jacob has to face off with Esau twenty years after running away from him.
+The night before, Jacob goes off on his own and is confronted by a mysterious figure (see ‘With Whom Did Jacob Wrestle? in Volume One of Garments of Light).
 The two battle it out all night long, and Jacob finally prevails.
 He is certainly no longer that weak, passive man he was two decades earlier.
 He has earned his badge of being a holy warrior.
-And with this, he is given a new name: Israel, one who battles with God; not against God, but alongside God, to defeat evil and make the world a better place.
-Jacob finally proves that he can indeed be Esau, and his taking of Esau’s birthright and blessing was not in vain.
+And with this, he is given a new name: Israel, one who “battles with God”; not against God, but alongside God, to defeat evil and make the world a better place.
+Jacob finally proves that he can indeed be Esau, and is worthy of having taking Esau’s birthright and blessing.

 We later see that Israel was Jacob’s true self, his more-elevated inner being, and what he was really meant to be all along.
 God confirms this with a prophetic blessing (Genesis 35:10): “‘You shall no longer be called Jacob, but Israel shall be your name.’
 And He named him Israel.”